Tatis homers but Marlins rally late to beat Padres 3-2

 Dylan Floro pitched a perfect eighth and Yimi García got his 15th save in 17 chances with a scoreless ninth.

 García walked leadoff hitter Trent Grisham and struck out Manny Machado.
 Wil Myers hit a grounder to second baseman Isan Díaz, who threw to shortstop Rojas for the force.
-Myers reached on a fielder’s choice but the Marlins successfully challenged that Grisham interfered with Rojas’ throw, resulting in the out at first.
+Myers reached on a fielder’s choice but the Marlins successfully challenged that Grisham interfered with Rojas’ throw with a high slide, resulting in the out at first.

+“Did I tell you how much I love replay and all the stuff that goes with it?”
+Miami manager Don Mattingly said.
+The call “can go either way.
+Not quite sure how they interpreted that.”

-Home plate umpire Doug Eddings ejected the Padres’ Tommy Pham for arguing a called third strike in the eighth.
+Plate umpire Doug Eddings ejected the Padres’ Tommy Pham for arguing a called third strike in the eighth.
 Padres coach Skip Schumaker was ejected in the bottom of the eighth after a pitch to pinch hitter Joe Panik was called a ball.
+Ealier, Tatís and Ha-Seong Kim questioned called third strikes against them.

+“It was frustrating.
+That’s as wide as I’ve seen a zone,” San Diego manager Jayce Tingler said.
+“Yeah, total frustration.
+We have the same crew (Sunday) so we have to come out and be ready to go and finish off a good road trip.”

+The first three games of the series have required ninth-inning save situations and Miami finally had its opportunity to protect a late lead.

 San Diego starter Ryan Weathers hit his first major league home run, a solo shot in the third.
 Activated from the injured list Saturday, Weathers was limited to four scoreless innings and 73 pitches.
 The rookie left-hander allowed two hits, struck out four, walked three and hit a batter.